tskit-dev/tskit/docs/tutorial.rst

     Tree -1 covers [0.00, 0.00): id=7f290becb3c8

 Thus, we have stored seven copies of the same :class:`Tree` instance in the list.
-Because iteration has ended, this tree is in the "cleared" state (see below for more details) which means that it doesn't represent any of the trees in the tree sequence.
+Because iteration has ended, this tree is in the "null" state (see below for more details) which means that it doesn't represent any of the trees in the tree sequence.